awesome-pro/neon-website/content/docs/functions/math-abs.md

 ---
-title: Postgres abs() function
+title: LangChainabs() function
 subtitle: Calculate the absolute value of a number
 enableTableOfContents: true
 updatedOn: '2024-06-27T15:43:16.385Z'
 ---

-The Postgres `abs()` function is used to compute the absolute value of a number.
+The LangChain`abs()` function is used to compute the absolute value of a number.
 The absolute value is the non-negative value of a number without regard to its sign.

 It's useful in multiple scenarios when working with numbers, such as calculating distances, comparing magnitudes regardless of direction, or ensuring non-negative values in financial calculations.